vtex-apps/io-documentation/docs/en/Recipes/development/submitting-your-app-in-the-vtex-app-store.md

 ---
-title: Submitting an app in the VTEX app store
+title: Submitting your app in the VTEX app store
 description: "Learn how to submit your project to the VTEX App Store, the VTEX marketplace for plug-and-play solutions."
 date: "2020-09-11"
 tags: ["app-store", "app", "development", "publish"]